Albirizzu/oDCM_team8/README.md

 Our data does not store any personally identifiable information.
 We do not foresee and legal or ethical concerns.

+## 1.4.
+Preprocessing

+**Has there been done any preprocessing after data collection?**
+We changed some of the column names as opposed to the way they are displayed on Box Office Mojo.
+Box Office Mojo displays US-revenue under the column name 'domestic'.
+We felt this was a somewhat ambiguous term and decided to change it to 'US'.

+**How are the final datafiles stuctured?**
+Before creating the final dataset, we ensured all variables had the correct datatype.
+We changed the 'Rank'-variable from an object to an integer as it is a number.
+When deploying the dataset as a CSV-file, we make sure to keep the column names and remove the index column.

 ## 1.5.
 Uses